COVID-19 UPDATE: We are still open and operating safely for buyers, sellers, renters and landlords. Find out more

-As a buyer you should make sure that you know where all the money is going to pay for the purchase as they will all need to be in the same place on the day that you complete the purchase.
+As a buyer you should make sure that you know where all the money is going to be to pay for the purchase as it will all need to be in the same place on the day that you complete the purchase.

 When selling make sure that you have copies of all planning consents and other necessary consents for buildings or structures that you may have built or erected on the property as these could be requested as part of the searches stage of the process.

 If you are planning to go away on holiday or business during your conveyancing transaction, please let us know so we can make sure we have all the information we need from you before you go.
 This will ensure that the process completes as quickly as possible.